Libbum/vim-apoklinon/README.md

 - [X] Get Xdefaults under wraps for terminal colours.
 - [X] Shuffle less used colors to bold.
-- [ ] Rework monochrome gradient - probably too divergent, we can use most of these colours from the 256 palette, there's no need to fill Xdefaults with them.
+- [X] Rework monochrome gradient - probably too divergent, we can use most of these colours from the 256 palette, there's no need to fill Xdefaults with them.
+[Extended palette in general, but only use non 256 colours in Xdefaults]
-- [ ] If I remove most (if not all) the monochrome data, the divergence spectrum could be increased.
-There isn't a really decent green here and too much yellow probably.